-Are there any downsides to the fact that these traversal and update primitives can be used with any of the RCU API family members? ■ such as "sparse" (or indeed for human beings) to work out which type of RCU read-side critical section a given RCU traversal primitive corresponds to.
+Are there any downsides to the fact that these traversal and update primitives can be used with any of the RCU API family members? ■

+It can sometimes be difficult for automated code checkers such as "sparse" (or indeed for human beings) to work out which type of RCU read-side critical section a given RCU traversal primitive corresponds to.
 For example, consider the code shown in Figure G.7.